Coloring Complexes and Combinatorial Hopf Monoids: Combinatorial Hopf monoids

-Now we define a combinatorial Hopf monoid.
-The motivation is that many combinatorial Hopf algebras are studied, where the character $\varphi$ only takes on the values $0$ and $1$, so $\varphi$ is essentially defined by taking a subHopf algebra generated by a subset of the basis.
+Now we define a linearized combinatorial Hopf monoid.
+A \emph{linearized combinatorial Hopf monoid} is a linearized Hopf monoid $\mathbb{K}\spe{H}$ with a \emph{linearized} character $\mathbb{K}(\varphi)$.
+This means that $\varphi(\spe{h}) = 0$ or $\varphi(\spe{h}) = 1$ for every $\spe{H}$-structure.
+The motivation is that many combinatorial Hopf algebras are studied where the character $\varphi$ only takes on the values $0$ and $1$.